browserengineering/book/book/embeds.md

 the `alt` attribute is for.
 It works like this:

     <img src="https://browser.engineering/im/hes.jpg"
-    alt="An operator using a hypertext editing system in 1969">
+    alt="An operator using the Hypertext Editing System in 1969">

 Implementing this in `AccessibilityNode` is very easy: